-Cornerstone Hospice celebrates the service of our veteran patients through their ‘Cornerstone Salutes’ Program.
+Cornerstone Hospice celebrates the service of our veteran patients through the ‘Cornerstone SALUTES!’
+Program.
 A tailor-made Pinning Ceremony is conducted for our veteran patients, and their family, by a veteran member of our staff or a veteran volunteer.
 Each veteran is presented with a special pin and a Certificate of Appreciation.

-Through our Instant Heirlooms Program, a patient can record a life story, series of stories, or other legacy information they want to share with their loved ones.
-Instant Heirlooms volunteers are trained to assist patients with the recording of their audio stories.
+Through our Life Review Program, a patient can record a life story, series of stories, or other legacy information they want to share with their loved ones.
+Life Review volunteers are trained to assist patients with the recording of their audio stories.
 This audio recording is then transferred onto a CD and given to the appropriate family member.